 - Use anti-fungal powder before wearing your socks.

-- Do not wear the same shoes every day, alternate shoes and air them out.
+- Please do not wear the same shoes every day; alternate shoes and air them out.

 - Spray the insides of shoes with anti-fungal spray to kill any infection.

-- Disinfect shoes thoroughly after infection is cured.
+- Disinfect shoes thoroughly after the infection is cured.

 Applying Medication to Infected Feet